 How to Prepare for Deer Hunting During Rain

 If you’re looking for your current gear to perform double duty, you’ll need to make sure that everything is waterproof.
 A convenient way to do this is to use a waterproofing spray to apply a hydrophobic layer.
 These sprays are readily available and can help to save money but don’t hold up very well and will need to be reapplied on a regular basis.
-If you’re going to be hunting in the rain on a regular basis, we recommend a separate rain gear set.
+If you’re going to hunt deer in the rain on a regular basis, we recommend a separate rain gear set.

 Rain gear is integral to being comfortable in the rain.
 Long gone are the yellow plastic rain coats of our youth.
 Your outer wear can be treated with a hydrophobic material or you may want to invest into a separate waterproof layer.
 While there are benefits and drawbacks to both, a separate waterproof layer that can still wick perspiration from your body will normally work better in the long run.